 As we age, we gain experience, wisdom and a new perspective on life.
 Unfortunately, we can also gain a few fine lines and dark spots, some redness and skin that isn’t as firm as it once was.
 Take one walk down the beauty aisle at your local department store and it’s easy to get bombarded with serums, masks, oils, creams and everything else being marketed to women with aging skin concerns.
-That’s why we sat down with Patrick Keehan, D.O., a dermatologist and physician on the medical staff at Premier Dermatology, a Texas Health Physicians Group practice, to discuss exactly what you need to have in your anti-aging skin care arsenal to put your best face forward for years to come.
+That’s why we sat down with Patrick Keehan, D.O., a dermatologist and physician on the medical staff at Keehan Dermatology, a Texas Health Physicians Group practice, to discuss exactly what you need to have in your anti-aging skin care arsenal to put your best face forward for years to come.

 According to Keehan, a healthy skin care routine doesn’t have to be complicated or expensive to give you great results.